miku/microblob/README.md

 over HTTP.
 It is implemented in a few hundred lines of code and does not contain many features.

-Warning: This server should not be exposed publicly as it contains no security, rate-limiting or other safety measures.
+Warning: This server **should not be exposed publicly** as it contains no security, rate-limiting or other safety measures whatsoever.

 microblob was written in 2017 as an ad-hoc solution to replace a previous setup using memcachedb (which was getting slow).
 The main goal has been to serve